GergesNafeh/Sales-Performance-Dashboard/README.md

 ---

-- **2️⃣ Product Performance:**
+### 2️⃣ Product Performance:
-•	Defining top 5 selling product ( Eldon file card is the top one  product selling)
+- Defining top 5 selling product ( Eldon file card is the top one  product selling)
-•	I used the biggest year of financial growth and was able to identify the products that contributed to this boost.
+- I used the biggest year of financial growth and was able to identify the products that contributed to this boost.